Root Canal Treatment

 Every tooth is different.
 The number of root canals involved, the nature of the problem and whether or not the procedure is being repeated influence costs.
 Please be reassured that all costs will be confirmed prior to proceeding, but as a guide:

-- In cases of exceptional difficulty, extra appointments may be required and further costs may be incurred.
+- Extra appointments may be required and further costs may be incurred.
+This would be discussed as part of your consultation.

 - Fees for surgical treatment start at £500.00.